Wang Yangming — Great Philosopher of Neo Confucianism, Founder of School of Mind, and General of Invincible

 Carved Lacquer Pen of the Ming Dynasty — Zhejiang Museum (Photo by Dongmaiying)

 His father became tired of his weird behaviors; so he found a wife for Wang Yangming and commanded him to participate in the Imperial Examination, which Yangming not only passed but obtained an excellent score.

-Afterward, Wang Yangming was assigned to some political positions, but got punished and demoted a few years later, because he displeased a powerful but treacherous eunuch named Liu.
+Afterward, he was assigned to some political positions, but got punished and demoted a few years later, because he displeased a powerful but treacherous eunuch named Liu.

-He secretly told his father that he was still alive, then he went to the place he was demoted to, a small post house in the middle of nowhere, with severe climates and horrible natural environments.
+He secretly told his father that he was still alive, then he went to the place he was demoted to, a small post house in the middle of nowhere, with severe climates and horrible natural environments, where he had to build his own house and do many physical labors.

-Wang Yangming had to build his own house, and do many physical labors there; then he also established a school to teach nearby people to read and write.
+Then he established a school to teach nearby people to read and write.